-• The Skycut engraving tool can be used to engrave vellum, foils, acrylic, and most metals, including trophy labels, dog tags, and jewelry charms.
+The Skycut engraving tool can be used to engrave vellum, foils, acrylic, and most metals, including trophy labels, dog tags, and jewelry charms.

 - On softer metals, you may not want the engraving tip too far above the metal as it can leave pock marks when it drops to start engraving.
-If possible, test on scraps first. - To design an engraving fill pattern, use the Engraving Module.
+If possible, test on scraps first. - Refer to the Suggested Settings table at the end of this chapter for Force and Speed settings on various materials.
+Note that in some cases you may want to use more than one pass for a deeper engraving. - To design an engraving fill pattern, use the Engraving Module.
 Refer to Section 5.03